aaravg31/shortest_path_comparison/README.md

 This project investigates the performance characteristics of **Dijkstra’s shortest path algorithm** using different underlying heap / priority-queue data structures, as well as advanced variants like **Bidirectional Dijkstra** and **Contraction Hierarchies**.

 The primary objectives are:

 1.  **Heap Comparison**: Implement and compare Binary Heap, Fibonacci Heap, and Radix Heap backends for Dijkstra's algorithm.
 2.  **Algorithmic Variants**: Implement and evaluate Bidirectional Dijkstra (with skewness) and Contraction Hierarchies as speed-up techniques.
 3.  **Benchmarking**: Measure runtime performance on large, randomly generated graphs to validate theoretical complexity differences.

+The final report with all subsequent details can be found at [/latex/final_report.pdf](/latex/final_report.pdf)

 ## Repository Structure